Vayigash 5752: The World’s Limitations Are No Obstacle

 The answer is that now, in our generation — the final generation of golus and the first generation of Geuloh — it is possible to do so, because the world is a different world.
 In previous generations there were various limitations placed on the Jewish people from the outside: decrees, r”l, which impacted Yiddishkeit and did not leave room for a Yid to stand above golus.
 Today, however “in our generation this is entirely dependent on a Jew’s will.

 From the above we can understand that the might of Yehuda is in fact greater than that of Yosef.
-Because Yosef’s might is connected with and the kingdom of Egypt and its limitations, including the conduct of a state.
+Because Yosef’s might is connected with the kingdom of Egypt and its limitations, including the conduct of a state.
 Yehuda, on the other hand, “did not ask permission” and represents a higher level of “might”, the level of breaking boundaries.
 It is specifically Yehuda’s actions that bring to the Jewish people settling in Mitzrayim in a way where they flourish.
-When a Jew stands with “forthrightness” (breitkeit), he brings about that even the King of Egypt assists him.
+When a Jew stands with “forthrightness” (breitkeit), he brings about that even the King of Egypt assists him!

 We find that in all the generations there were limitations from the outside, coming from the nations of the world and their decrees against Yidden, r”l, which did not always leave Yidden to conduct themselves with full forthrightness and balabatishkeit.